 Checking for pests weekly can save you from having to treat your entire collection of houseplants for weeks due to an undetected pest!
 When watering, take extra time to look the plant over for any possible infection.
 Knowing a few of their favorite hiding spots will give you the ability to check quickly and prevent large outbreaks.
 The most common forms of treatment include foliar spray and systemic mixes.
 It is best to use organic sprays and solutions.
 Systemic mixes (usually powder) can be added straight to the soil and watered in.
 This treatment boosts the plant’s defenses as it is absorbed through the roots and makes the plant itself lethal to unwanted guests.

 Mealybug is a fuzzy white insect that leaches nutrients from the plant’s leaves, stems, and any nook and cranny it can fit itself into.
 Dabbing the insect with a cotton swab soaked in rubbing alcohol is the best form of topical treatment.
+Spraying with Neem oil is another effective treatment.
 Treat mealy every three days for nine days, and be sure to give your plant a good rinse so alcohol isn’t left on the leaves or stems.
 After the mealy has cleared up, be sure to check the plant for any new outbreaks over the next several weeks.

 Spider mites are a lot smaller and can spread very quickly if not stopped early enough.
 You can usually find them hiding in small webbing on the underside of leaves, down the leaf’s center or midrib, and between petioles (where the leaf and stem meet).
 The infected plant should be treated twice a week for 3 to 4 weeks.
 These bugs can be taken care of with an organic foliar spray specifically for spider mites, or systemic treatment.
 This pest is common among Scheffleras and Calatheas.